 This policy is based on DfE guidance "Preventing and Tackling Bullying" July 2017 and supporting documents.
-It also considers the DfE statutory guidance "Keeping Children Safe in Education" 2019 and 'Sexual violence and sexual harassment between children in schools and colleges' guidance, May 2019.
+It also considers the DfE statutory guidance "Keeping Children Safe in Education" 2023.
 The setting has also read Childnet's "Cyberbullying: Understand, Prevent and Respond: Guidance for Schools